box-key/Subjective-Class-Issue/README.md

 1. open python virtual environment
 1. run `pip install -r requirements.txt`
 1. in the python virtual environment, open `jupyter notebook`
-1. open ipynb files, where name represents the tasks of each notebook
+1. open ipynb files, where the name represents the tasks of each notebook (*make sure you train doc2vec before you run tsne plots)